Self-Trust

 What I love most about this approach is that it honours the whole picture.

 That was the missing link for me: learning to listen to my heart, not just my head.
-I had to stop approaching birth like a research project and start trusting that I would be okay— no matter what unfolded.
+I had to stop approaching birth like a research project and start trusting that I would be okay - no matter what unfolded.
+How did I know?
+Because I was already doing it.
+And by opening up to hope, I could start to really envision and practice embodying what it felt like to show up for myself.

 Because when you’re not connected to your body or emotions, the early weeks and months can feel even harder.
-This work helps people reconnect— to show up authentically, to feel heard, and to hear themselves again.
-And that’s what I love most about working alongside families — holding space for that process.
+This work helps people reconnect - to show up authentically, to feel heard, and to hear themselves again.
+And holding space for that process is what I love most about working alongside families.

 Because birth isn’t something that happens to you.
 It’s something you’re deeply part of.